cooperaj/wow-armory-character/readme.txt

 This plugin displays World of Warcraft character profiles pulled from data made available by the WoW community API.
 It allows you to view a basic profile that shows your character information and picture.
-It can be easily configured to show the gear that you are wearing (with optional links to [wowhead](http://wowhead.com)), your talents, professions and recent achievements.
+It can be easily configured to show the gear that you are wearing (with optional links to [wowhead](http://wowhead.com)), your talents, professions, activity feed and recent achievements.

-To see an example of the plugin in action [check it out on my wordpress blog](http://realmenweardress.es/about/).
+To see a customised example of the plugin in action [check it out on my wordpress blog](http://realmenweardress.es/about/).
+For an example of the plugin configured to show all the available information check out the screenshots tab.

 = Known Issues =